itsravenous/flickr-photostream/readme.txt

 Plugin that allows you to show your Flickr Photostream in your blog.
 Awesome thumbnails disposition with a **justified grid**, with a Javascript algorithm, for a fast redraw.
 Various settings to **configure the height of the rows** and the behaviour of the last.
+You can configure a gallery to show photos with a link to Flickr or with a Lightbox (Colorbox).
 You can configure the number of photos per page, then, you can navigate between various pages.
 You can configure the plugin to create fixed height rows or to create rows where the height depends on the images.
 The plugin chooses the right resolution for the image, using the Flickr size suffixes (for example, if you decide to justify the last row, the images in the last row can be bigger than the others, so for these photos will be used suffixes to have larger photos).

 See a Live Demo in [Miro Mannino's Blog](http://miromannino.it/my-photos)

-Remember that this plugin is not an official Flickr® plugin, but just a student's work, any help will be greatly appreciated.
+Remember that this plugin is not an official Flickr® plugin, any help will be greatly appreciated.

 Future improvements
 -------------------

 - Optional error message for IE8 or lower
-- Support for multiple gallery instances
-- Format options and UserID options in shortcodes (to support multiple instances)
-- Option to hide the pages navigations (to only show the latest photos)
-- Option to open images in a lightbox instead in Flickr
 - Order for most recent, popular, commented, rated
 - Show photos per Set, Album or Group